jletey/PoBT/README.md

 The script `main.m` is broken up into two major parts.
 Please note that hits are strong and weak binding sites.

-## Part 1 : Finding the hits
+## Part 1 : Finding the Hits
 The script that finds the hits, which is called from `main.m`, is called `hits.m`.

-## Part 2 : Analysing the hits
+## Part 2 : Analysing the Hits
 The script that analyses the hits, which is called from `main.m`, is called `distances.m`.